Important Dates for Fall 2015 Program Participants

-Recommended Deadline for Purchasing International Flight: June 8, 2014
+Recommended Deadline for Purchasing International Flight: November 15, 2014 (see details below):

-Please note that you will need to arrive at Tiruchirapalli (or: Tiruchirapally) airport (TRZ) on Monday, August 18 between 7:30am and 7:30pm.
+Please note that you will need to arrive at Tiruchirapalli (or Tiruchirapally) airport (airport code TRZ) on January 5, 2015 between 7:30am and 7:30pm.
 A SITA staff member will meet you at the airport.
 You could wait to purchase your flight until you have your visa in hand, however, you may be able to find a cheaper ticket if you purchase earlier.

 Confirm Your Enrollment